What Will a Good Investment Adviser Do for Me?

 - Whether to buy stocks or mutual funds

-- If you should use index funds or active fund managers
+- If you should invest in index funds or actively managed funds

 - Which investments to use inside of your retirement accounts